 While I have a “come one, come all” attitude about friend requests on this page, if our connection is tenuous or it’s been a while since we’ve been in contact, send me a Facebook message explaining who the heck you are, too.
 If I don’t recognize you and we don’t have a personal connection I’m aware of, I will probably relegate you to “Acquaintance” status.

 Facebook Ground Rules

 My branded pages — Matthew Wayne Selznick Creates, the Indie Author Marketing Info Facebook page, the MWS Media Facebook page, and CMWS Designs — are promotional venues intended to both market products and services I provide and connect with clients, customers, and fans.
 Expect me to be selling and promoting to you on those pages — it’s what they’re for.
 By the same token, I will delete unsolicited promotional posts from others on those pages.
 Don’t self-promote on those pages without asking permission beforehand in a different channel.

-My personal page on Facebook, while certainly a fun and, hopefully, entertaining place where discussion and discourse can take place, is ultimately my place.
+My pages on Facebook, while certainly fun and, hopefully, entertaining places where discussion and discourse can take place, are ultimately my places.
 I may, on occasion, declare certain topics off limits or certain conversations closed.
 Please respect that.
 Similarly, my personal Facebook page is not your soapbox or megaphone.
 You probably have your own Facebook page for that.
 I will enforce these guidelines with a heavy hand.

 Matthew Wayne Selznick On Twitter

 I’ve been on Twitter since March of 2007, so I’ve had plenty of time to develop a user philosophy when it comes to that network.
 In a nutshell, I follow back when I see evidence that the person is using Twitter as a social human being.